Best Laser Cap for Hair Loss

 Winner: Capillus

 LLLT is safe and effective, but lasers themselves are dangerous, particularly to the eyes.
+There is some evidence that suggests LLLT can cause retinal damage.
 In the course of handling different models, our testers’ eyes were exposed to these laser arrays on more than one occasion.
 The experience is disorienting and unpleasant, to say the least.

 While we found no reason to believe any of the products in this guide could cause harm when you use them on your scalp, we also found that only two companies offered an eye protection feature on all of their models — Capillus and LaserCap.
 You could consider Illumiflow and Kiierr runners-up in this category, but only their most expensive models offer this protection.